Power Automate v2 schema

 Desktop flows stored in the v2 schema only function in environments with the v2 schema feature enabled.

-V1 schema desktop flows in a managed solution may operate in an environment where the v2 schema is enabled, but first you should resave them into another environment where the v2 schema is enabled.
+V1 schema desktop flows in a managed solution might operate in an environment where the v2 schema is enabled, but first you should resave them into another environment where the v2 schema is enabled.

 Then, you can import the updated v2 schema version of the same process to the managed environment where it's intended to run.
 The active layer can be replaced by the v2 schema version of the automated process.